-STANDING WITH ASSEMBLAGE of a Fragmented Landscape (2020), Iqbal’s other installation at The National, my attention is caught by the image of a crouching red woman on the far-left panel.
+STANDING WITH FRAGMENTS of an Assembled Landscape (2020), Iqbal’s other installation at The National, my attention is caught by the image of a crouching red woman on the far-left panel.
 She looks over her shoulder at me.
 Pregnant, heroic, defiant, her body is close to the earth and turned away in a protective gesture: body as shield.
 Iqbal was pregnant with her third child when she conceived this bright, intricate embroidery.
 It was when she became a parent for the first time, she says, that she started ‘looking back and trying to understand my own relationship with my mother.
 That became sacred within my art practice.’

 Incorporating silk screen, drawing and hand embroidery, this work uses semi-translucent dressmaker’s paper as its base, different cut and sew marks visible like ghosts.
 It reminds me of a body labelled for surgery with permanent marker, of sutures, of a diagram of prime beef cuts.
 The inside close to the surface, visible, now outside.